GP partners should read the BMA’s guidance on redeploying staff, working in hubs and furlough, which is in our toolkit for GPs and GP practices.

 We know all doctors and other NHS staff are devoted to caring for patients.
 However, if you do not believe the equipment provided is safe or there is a lack of PPE available, you cannot be forced to work until you have been reassured you will have access to the right safety wear.

 Working with other clinical and non-clinical staff during your redeployment

 If redeployed, you will often be working alongside familiar staff groups such as nurses, pharmacists and physiotherapists.
 However, you may also find that you are working alongside unfamiliar staff groups, some of whom will also have been redeployed.

-Medical students are being given the option to be redeployed to non-medical clinical posts, while trainee physician associates are also being redeployed to lower-level clinical posts.
+Some medical students have previously been given the option to be redeployed to non-medical clinical posts, while trainee physician associates have been redeployed to lower-level clinical posts.

-It is essential that all redeployed doctors and other staff receive a full induction prior to beginning work in their new placement.
+It is essential that all redeployed doctors, other staff and deployed volunteers receive a full induction prior to starting in their new placement.
 This should outline to you the types of staff you will be working alongside, their responsibilities and their supervision arrangements.

 Your health and wellbeing during your redeployment

 The BMA has produced guidance on doctors’ wellbeing during the COVID-19 pandemic.

 Before agreeing to redeployment, doctors should seek an occupational health assessment if they are pregnant or have health conditions which could place them at additional risk.
 It is also important to alert your host employer to any reasonable adjustments that you require.